You must have Cookies enabled to fully experience and utilize AA.com

 We have temperature restrictions to make sure your pet isn’t exposed to extreme heat or cold:

 You cannot travel with a pet if the current or forecasted temperature is above 85 degrees Fahrenheit (29.4 degrees C) at any location on the itinerary.

 You cannot travel with a pet if the ground temperature is below 45 degrees Fahrenheit (7.2 degrees C) at any location on the itinerary.

 We may waive the cold temperature restrictions if you have a written letter from a licensed vet that includes:

 The letter must be dated:

-Please note that if you may need an additional letter for lengthy trips and if the temperature is below 20 degrees Fahrenheit (-6.6 degrees C), your pet cannot be checked even with a letter from your vet.
+You may need an additional letter for lengthy trips.
+If the temperature is below 20 degrees Fahrenheit (-6.6 degrees C), your pet cannot be checked even with a letter from your vet.